dianfajar/danaoira.github.io/_posts/2017-06-05-week-1-data-visualization-with-d3js.md

 [(View all code examples here)](https://bl.ocks.org/danaoira)

-Today was the first day of class for the Data Visualization with D3.js course at Metis San Francisco.
+Today was the first day of class for the Data Visualization with D3.js course.
 The course was created by Kevin Quealy, who is a graphics editor for the New York Times.
-The course is taught by Shirley Wu and Seemant K.

 - Basic SVG Shapes
 - SVG Transforms